joh024/TableToLongForm/README.md

 run the make function.
 This will take the _base.Rnw file and use it to create the output .Rnw and _noAppendix.Rnw files.
-It will also run tests at this stage, checking that the output Dataframes from the newly made TableToLongForm matches the output saved previously.
+It will also run tests at this stage, checking that the output Dataframes from the newly made TableToLongForm matches the output saved previously (stored in TCconverted.RData).

 # Misc
 The make process uses